-Legislative Platform: Support legislation and budgetary proposals which would maintain or provide full funding for the State mandated and County operated High-Risk Pest Exclusion Program.
+Legislative Platform: Support legislation and budgetary proposals which would provide full funding for the State mandated and County operated High-Risk Pest Exclusion Program.

-Background: Foreign pests and diseases such as the Mediterranean Fruit Fly, Japanese Beetle, Light Brown Apple Moth, and Red Imported Fire Ant continue to threaten California's \$32 billion agricultural industry.
+Background: Foreign pests and diseases such as the Mediterranean Fruit Fly, Japanese Beetle, Light Brown Apple Moth, and Red Imported Fire Ant continue to threaten California's \$36 billion agricultural industry.
 The purpose of the County-operated High-Risk Pest Exclusion Program is to protect California's agriculture by preventing foreign pests and diseases from entering and establishing themselves in California.
 This prevention is accomplished through inspections of foreign plant material at shipping terminals such as nurseries, domestic airports, post offices, and express carriers (UPS, FedEx, etc.), and similar locations.
 The High-Risk Pest Exclusion Program is one of the largest and most important programs for San Joaquin County's agricultural industry.

 The State Legislature has appropriated \$5.5 million, or partial funding, for the State-mandated High-Risk Pest Exclusion Program operated by the County.
 However, almost \$17 million is needed to fully fund this critical agricultural program statewide.
-San Joaquin County receives \$204,451 for its High-Risk Pest Exclusion Program.
-However, approximately \$360,000 is needed to fully fund the program.
-Funding to exclude these pests would be less expensive than the subsequent damages and costs of eradication should these insects become established.
+In 2010-11, San Joaquin County experienced a 42% reduction in funding for the State mandated High-Risk Pest Exclusion Program.
+If pests and diseases are left unchecked, California could easily serve as a gateway to the entire nation for devastating plant pests and disease vectors.
+Such an outcome could cost billions of dollars in pest eradication efforts and further threaten our economy and domestic food supply.
+Furthermore, funding to exclude these pests would be less expensive than the subsequent damages and costs of eradication should these insects become established.